Bakersfield, Nottingham: Geography

 Bakersfield occupies the eastern end of Dales ward, around Oakdale Road.
 It lies between the suburbs of Sneinton to the west, Carlton to the northeast, and Colwick to the southeast.
 To the south is Colwick Woods, a large area of ancient woodland and green open space, leading down to the Nottingham Racecourse at Colwick.
 There are panoramic views from the top of Colwick Woods, of the Trent Valley as far as Belvoir Castle and across the city to Wollaton, Clifton and the Ratcliffe on Soar power station.
 A feature of the area is that many of the road names end in 'dale' (for example Parkdale, Middledale, Langdale, Greendale and Kirkdale), which sometimes causes confusion for first-time visitors.

 Demography

 Bakersfield was once inhabited by post war Polish/Italian immigrants.
-Many of the Italian immigrants were prisoners of war who were held in the Prisoner of War camp situated on Colwick Woods.
-While Poles and Italians still have a presence here, It now has an increasing South Asian demographic.
+Many of the Italian immigrants were prisoners of war who were held in the prisoner of war camp situated on Colwick Woods.
+While Poles and Italians still have a presence, it now has an increasing South Asian demographic.